 hannah collins, cello

-Winner of De Linkprijs for contemporary interpretation, cellist Hannah Collins is a dynamic performer devoted to building community through musical expression.
-Resonance Lines, her solo debut album on Sono Luminus, is an “adventurous, impressive collection of contemporary solo cello music,” negotiated “with panache” (The Strad), pairing music by Britten and Saariaho with commissioned works by Caroline Shaw and Thomas Kotcheff.
+Cellist Hannah Collins is a multifaceted artist, educator, and arts-in-health advocate.
+Winner of De Linkprijs for contemporary interpretation, she is committed to championing compelling new works for cello.
+Resonance Lines, her solo debut album on the Sono Luminus label, is an “adventurous, impressive collection of contemporary solo cello music,” negotiated “with panache” (The Strad), pairing music by Benjamin Britten and Kaija Saariaho with commissioned works by Caroline Shaw and Thomas Kotcheff.

 Over the past decade, New Morse Code, her “remarkably inventive and resourceful duo” (Gramophone) with percussionist Michael Compitello, has developed projects responding to our society’s most pressing issues, including The Emigrants, a documentary chamber work by George Lam, dwb (driving while black), a chamber opera by Roberta Gumbel and Susan Kander, and The Language of Landscapes, a multimedia work by Rome Prize winner Christopher Stark.
 They were named the winners of the 2020 Ariel Avant Impact Performance Prize which supported the development of new works addressing sustainability and scientific innovation.